MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/overview-native-mode.md

 search.appverid:
 - MOE150
 - MET150
-description: "Learn about Native Mode for Microsoft 365."
+description: "In this article, you can learn about Native Mode for Microsoft 365."
 ---

-# Overview of Native Mode
+# Overview of Native Mode for Microsoft 365

 As of January 2020, all new Yammer Enterprise networks start in Native Mode.